Simon-Brandt/ShellArgparser/docs/tutorial/standalone_usage.md

                                  messages (default: false)
 [--silence-warnings]             silence the emission (output) of warning
                                  messages (default: false)
-[--translation-file=FILE]        the path to a simplified YAML file holding the
+[--style-file=FILE]              the path to a file holding the style
-                                 translation to ARGPARSER_LANGUAGE (default:
+                                 definitions for the messages (default: "''") [--translation-file=FILE]        the path to a simplified YAML file holding the translation to ARGPARSER_LANGUAGE (default:
                                  "''")